dy/sprae/docs.md

 : If you know HTML and JS, you know sprae.
 Just `:attribute="expression"`.

 **How does it compare to Alpine?**
 : 3× lighter, ESM-first, open state, pluggable signals, prop modifiers, event chains.
-Faster in [benchmarks](https://krausest.github.io/js-framework-benchmark/2024/table_chrome_130.0.6723.58.html).
+Faster in [benchmarks](https://krausest.github.io/js-framework-benchmark/).
 See [migration guide](alpine.md).

 **How does it compare to React/Vue?**
 : No build step, no virtual DOM.
-Sprae can augment [JSX](#jsx--react--nextjs) for server components — useful for progressive enhancement without framework overhead.
+Sprae can inject into [JSX](#jsx--react--nextjs) for server components — useful for progressive enhancement without framework overhead.

 **Why signals?**
 : Signals are the emerging [standard](https://github.com/tc39/proposal-signals) for reactivity.
 [Preact-signals](https://github.com/preactjs/signals) provide minimal, interoperable API.